Fiction – hardcover; Harvill Secker; 233 pages; 2010. Translated from the Norwegian by Charlotte Barslund with Per Petterson.

 His mother, a Dane by birth, has lived in Norway for 40 years.
 Married to a man 14 years her senior, with whom she has four adult sons — one of whom has died — she wants to spend a few days alone.
 She books a ferry ticket to Denmark and heads to a town in the far north of Jutland, where she grew up.

 When Arvid is told of her trip, he decides to visit her at the summer house where she will be staying.
-He is angry at his brothers, who passed on the news, because they haven’t bothered to make the effort to “offer her the appropriate words of comfort” before she went away.
+He is angry at his brothers, who passed on the news because they haven’t bothered to make the effort to “offer her the appropriate words of comfort” before she went away.

 This gives us an insight into Arvid’s personality: he cares deeply for his mother, even though he is never sure whether she loves him as much in return.
 And it also reflects his inability to process his anger — his story is littered with violent incidences — and deal with emotions.

-Over the course of a few days in the summer house, Arvid reflects on events which have brought him to this point in time.
+Over the course of a few days in the summer house, Arvid reflects on events that have brought him to this point in time.
 His memories, which reveal themselves out of chronological order, cover everything from his student days, his romances, his summer holidays as a child, his decision to quit college and become an “industrial worker” in line with his Communist beliefs.

 The figure which looms large in his story is his mother, whom he adores even if he never quite comes out and says it.
 The pair have a shared love of books (“she was always reading, always had a book tucked into her bag”), films and cheap whisky.